-Federal Grantor/ Pass-Through Grantor/ Program Title Federal CFDA Number Pass-Through Grantors Number Ex penditures U.S. DEPARTMENT OF INTERIOR BUREAU OF INDIAN EDUCATION: Indian Graduate Student Scholarships (Special Higher Education Scholarships) 15.059 A16PX01826/001 \$ 2,749,565 (Special Higher Education Scholarships) 15.059 A16PX01434/001 2,240,469 Total federal expenditures \$ 4,990,034
+Federal Grantor/ Pass-Through Grantor/ Program Title Federal CFDA Number Pass-Through Grantors Number Expenditures U.S. DEPARTMENT OF INTERIOR BUREAU OF INDIAN EDUCATION: Indian Graduate Student Scholarships (Science Post Graduate Scholarships) 15.059 A16PX01826/001 \$ 3,044,744 (Loan for Service Program) 15.059 A16PX01434/001 791,256 (Special Higher Education Scholarships) 15.059 A16PX01434/001 1,560,599 Total federal expenditures \$ 5,396,599

-NOTE 1 - BASIS OF PRESENTATION - The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of American Indian Graduate Center, Inc. under programs of the federal government for the year ended June 30, 2020.
+NOTE 1 - BASIS OF PRESENTATION - The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of American Indian Graduate Center, Inc. under programs of the federal government for the year ended June 30, 2021.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of American Indian Graduate Center, Inc., it is not intended to and does not present the financial position, changes in net assets, or cash flows of American Indian Graduate Center, Inc.
+Because the Schedule presents only a selected portion of the operations of American Indian Graduate Center, Inc., it is not intended to and does not present the combined financial position, activities and changes in net assets, or cash flows of American Indian Graduate Center, Inc.